CVE-2025-47713: CWE-269 Improper Privilege Management in Apache Software Foundation Apache CloudStack

 Technical Summary

-CVE-2025-47713 is a high-severity privilege escalation vulnerability affecting Apache CloudStack versions 4.10.0.0 through 4.20.0.0.
-The flaw arises from improper privilege management (CWE-269) where a malicious Domain Admin user within the ROOT domain can reset passwords of user accounts holding the Admin role type without sufficient restrictions.
-This vulnerability allows the attacker to escalate privileges by assuming control over higher-privileged Admin accounts.
-Consequently, the attacker can impersonate these Admin users and gain unauthorized access to sensitive APIs and resources managed by CloudStack.
-The potential consequences include compromise of resource integrity and confidentiality, data loss, denial of service, and disruption of the availability of cloud infrastructure.
-The vulnerability is exploitable remotely (network vector) with low attack complexity and requires privileges at the Domain Admin level but no user interaction.
-The Apache Software Foundation has addressed this issue in versions 4.19.3.0 and 4.20.1.0 by implementing strict validation on role hierarchy, ensuring the caller’s role is equal or higher than the target’s, enforcing API privilege comparisons, and introducing two domain-level settings to control operations on accounts of the same role type and within the same account.
-These mitigations prevent unauthorized privilege escalation by restricting which roles can operate on others and under what conditions.
+CVE-2025-47713 is a privilege escalation vulnerability classified under CWE-269 (Improper Privilege Management) affecting Apache CloudStack versions 4.10.0.0 through 4.20.0.0.
+The vulnerability allows a malicious Domain Admin user within the ROOT domain to reset passwords of user accounts assigned the Admin role type without appropriate authorization checks.
+This lack of restriction enables the attacker to assume control over higher-privileged user accounts, effectively impersonating Admin users.
+Such impersonation grants access to sensitive APIs and resources managed by CloudStack, potentially leading to unauthorized data access, modification, deletion, or denial of service impacting the availability and integrity of cloud infrastructure.
+The root cause is insufficient validation of the role hierarchy and privileges when performing user account operations.
+The fix introduced in Apache CloudStack versions 4.19.3.0 and 4.20.1.0 includes strict validation ensuring the caller's role is equal or higher than the target user’s role, comprehensive API privilege comparison requiring the caller to have all privileges of the target user, and two new domain-level settings that restrict operations on accounts of the same role type and within the same account.
+These enhancements mitigate unauthorized privilege escalation by enforcing tighter access control policies.

 Potential Impact